Mont Vernon, New Hampshire

 Mont Vernon is a town in Hillsborough County, New Hampshire, United States.
 The population was 2,584 at the 2020 census, up from 2,409 at the 2010 census.

+Spelling

-It is not clear why it is spelled differently from the many other towns in the United States named after Mount Vernon, the home of George Washington.
-Some say the "u" in "Mount" was accidentally dropped by a town clerk filling out official papers; some say the change was made deliberately to draw attention to the town; some say it uses the French spelling of "mont" as a nod to what was then the region's large French-Canadian population.
-According to town history, there was some dispute about how to spell the name as late as the 1920s, with the post office and one of its most prominent hotels using a "u" for many decades.
+It is not clear why the name of the community is spelled differently from the many other towns in the United States named after Mount Vernon, the home of George Washington.
+It was spelled without a "u" from the start, written that way in the town charter of 1803.
+Local hotel owner George Kittredge convinced the U.S. Post Office to reinstate the "U" in the late 1800s, apparently in hopes of boosting business, but the spelling was reverted after his death.

 History

 Mont Vernon broke away from neighboring Amherst in 1803, following a dispute over the town parish.
 It later added a small portion of neighboring Lyndeborough.

 Mont Vernon's general history follows that of many towns in this region.
 Originally settled for agriculture, its farms were hard hit after the Civil War when railroads opened up better farming land in the Midwest.
 The town's population peaked in 1870 and began to decline.

-By the late 1890s it had become a tourist town, drawing summer visitors from points south, notably Boston, who escaped the heat in Mont Vernon's hills.
-At one point it had five large summer hotels, including the Grand Hotel, located on top of Grand Hill.
+By the late 1890s, it had become a tourist town, drawing summer visitors from points south, notably Boston, who escaped the heat in Mont Vernon's hills.
+At one point, it had five large summer hotels, including the Grand Hotel located on top of Grand Hill, and a number of boarding houses.
 The hotel business began to wither with the development of the automobile, which allowed tourists to reach places like the White Mountains of New Hampshire, and it was killed by the Great Depression.
-The town's population bottomed out at barely 300 in 1930, at which time the Grand Hotel was destroyed in a fire.
-The remaining hotels were torn down before World War II.
+The town's population bottomed out at barely 300 in 1930 and by World War II all the hotels were demolished or destroyed by fire, as happened to the Grand Hotel.

 Since the war, Mont Vernon has slowly become a suburban community.
 This was significantly accelerated in 1962–1963 when engineers and technicians employed at Sanders Associates in Nashua found homes in Mont Vernon attractive.
 It wasn't until the 1970 census that the town's official population passed mid-19th century highs.

 Agriculture, including a 1940s and 1950s boom in chicken and egg farming, has all but disappeared.
-As of 2019, the town has one dairy farm.
+As of 2024, the town has one dairy farm.
 The town has one general store that except for a two-year period from 2010–2012 has operated for more than 120 years in the same location.

 Mont Vernon made national news in March 2012 due to debate during the annual town meeting over whether to rename a small fishing hole called Jew Pond.
 The town eventually renamed it Carleton Pond, after the family which donated the surrounding property to the town.